 The gangster being impaled through the neck was shortened at the start and end.

-The six cuts totaled approximately 15 seconds.
-The UK 4K Blu-ray is uncut and rated 18.
+The six cuts total approximately 15 seconds.
+The UK Ultra HD Blu-ray is uncut and rated 18.
 See more »

 Was this review helpful to you?